 This is what they should look like after you turn them inside out and iron them.

 Sewing your fabrics together!
-First, lay them out like shown below.
+First, lay them out as shown below.

 Sew all but the bottom of your cover (where the pocket is) so that you can turn it inside out.
 You will sew this later.
 Also, be careful of the pins that you have put in.
 Take all the ones out except for where the decorative ribbon is and also where the pocket is since it is not quite secure.
 Then trim the edges and round the corners for ease.
 Lastly, iron your cover to make it look sharp and neat.

 Now open your cover and find the center.
 With chalk mark where you will sew all the way down the middle.

 Sewing the bottom of your cover.
 First, insert the cardboard into the two slots that you have now sewn.
 Second, fold the pieces inward and sew the sides together tightly.